 - Scope definition: Clearly define the scope of your HITRUST compliance initiative.
 Determine which systems and processes will be covered by the compliance effort.

-- Create a HITRUST implementation plan: Develop a plan that outlines the steps, responsibilities, and timeline for achieving HITRUST compliance.
+- Create a HITRUST implementation plan: Develop a detailed plan that outlines the steps, responsibilities, and timeline for achieving HITRUST compliance.

 - Risk assessment: Conduct a risk assessment to identify and prioritize the risks associated with your information systems and data.